msagues/01-PrimeraServlet/01-PrimeraServlet/README.md

 ## What to Pay Attention to

-1. Take a look at the web.xml file in src/main/webapp/WEB-INF/web.xml and see how the routing of requests to the EchoServlet was setup
+1. Take a look at the web.xml file in src/main/webapp/WEB-INF/web.xml and see how the routing of requests to the EchoServlet was setup.
 2. Notice how the EchoServlet extracts the "msg" parameter from the request
 3. Notice that the EchoServlet explicitly sets a content-type for the response so that the client will know how to interpret the data in the body of